 The 01/02 version of the popular series is often considered the best.
 There’s no shortage of “CM Legends” given such status due to the longevity of the game.
 Still played by a healthy number of people even today, Tsigalko is in good company.
 Mike Duff, Mark Kerr, Cherno Samba, Taribo West and seemingly every footballer born in Sweden and Greece in the 1980s have gone on to gain cult status thanks to their exploits in the virtual world.
 As is often the case with management games from this era, for every Robbie Keane there’s a Maxim Tsigalko.
 It’s hardly surprising, football (or soccer) is more global now than ever and if a player is tearing it up in a league thousands of miles away, there’s a gif of his latest goal readily available within minutes.
 Back in 2001, there was no such luxury and the word of a researcher was as good as it got.

-Somebody clearly thought very high of the Belarusian.
+Antonio Poutillo is the researcher who regarded the Belarusian as an exciting prospect.
 Finishing of 20 was immediately a big positive for the striker and coupled with 17 for pace and acceleration, he was all set to be the Belarusian Michael Owen.
 He’s only 18 when the game boots up too, so he could feasibly be your main man for 15 years if you were so inclined.
 What’s not to like?